vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

 ms.date: 03/05/2021
 ---

-# Interactive distributed remote debugging with Visual Studio Code and Azure Debug Relay
+# Interactive distributed remote debugging with Visual Studio Code and Azure Debugging Relay

-Learn how to interactively debug distributed Azure Machine Learning experiments, pipelines, and deployments using Visual Studio Code (VS Code), [Azure Debug Relay](https://github.com/vladkol/azure-debug-relay), and [debugpy](https://github.com/microsoft/debugpy/).
+Learn how to interactively debug distributed Azure Machine Learning experiments, pipelines, and deployments using Visual Studio Code (VS Code), [Azure Debugging Relay](https://github.com/vladkol/azure-debug-relay), and [debugpy](https://github.com/microsoft/debugpy/).

-## Why remote debugging with Azure Debug Relay
+## Why remote debugging with Azure Debugging Relay

 When preparing your Machine Learning pipeline code for running in Azure Machine Learning, you may need to troubleshoot it in real environments: